 Going through your Twitter feed, you might have encountered posts regarding shadowbanning.
-If you’re encountering the term for the first time or have seen it but you’re still clueless to what it means, here’s a quick run-through for you.
+If you’re encountering the term for the first time or have seen it, but you’re still clueless about what it means, here’s a quick run-through for you.
+What we are describing here will help you to know more about the Twitter shadowban, and after reading this post, you are will be familiar with How To Check If Your Twitter Account Is Shadowbanned.

 Shadowbanning is Twitter’s way of intentionally making an account’s post undiscoverable to everyone except for them, without them knowing about it.
 This happens when the app detects suspicious activity from a user.
 This includes aggressive language, duplicate texts, and identical replies to your own or other posts in succession, among others.